 What are Acceptable Radon Levels?

 Acceptable radon levels differ based on each country and region.
-Generally, the World Health Organization establishes the acceptable radon levels to be 100 Bq/m3 or 2.7 pCi/L. Any structure, building or home measuring higher than this is urged to take proper measure to tackle its radon levels to a lower level.
+Currently, the World Health Organization establishes the acceptable radon levels to be 100 Bq/m3 or 2.7 pCi/L. Any structure, building or home measuring higher than this is urged to take proper measure to tackle its radon levels to a lower level.

 Radon Gas Testing: Should you Test your Home for Radon?

-You can buy a test kit and perform the test yourself or you can as well hire a radon professional to carry out the analysis for you.
+You can buy a test kit and perform the test yourself or you can always hire a radon professional to carry out the analysis for you.
 Many people think that buying a radon testing device is the best option, but there are some issues about testing radon level of your home yourself.
 Professionals are in the best position to perform the test to give you the most accurate measurement of your home.
 Reach out to the expert now!

 What is Recommended Duration for Radon Gas Testing in your Home?